JoeyEdmo/CSE15l_lab_report_1/lab-report-5-week-10.md

 ![Image](pictures5/secondOut.png)

 a link goes through, which means that the class markdown parse is wrong.
-I believe mine is correct as it grabs the info inside of parenthesis as a link like expected output indicates should happen.
+Mine is also not correct since it gets "/uri title" while the actual link is just "title".
+I will explore the class issue in this case.

 This is where the issue occurs in the class getLinks:
 ![Image](pictures5/secondError.png)